SSby2S/Extraction/README.md

-# Quanti - Searching for data
+# Quanti

+Including algorithms for data extraction via API and ETL

+Extraction Data by API or ETL